wambua-hash/Unit-Converter-App/README.md

-This is a calculator that converts grams to ounces and kilometres to miles
+This is a calculator app that converts grams to ounces and miles to kilometres